Edwin Díaz: 2024

-2025
+2025: Second NL Reliever of the Year

 Díaz had a stretch in May 2025 in which batters hit 0-for-30 against him.
 This performance was part of a dominant month for the Mets' closer, where he recorded 5 saves and pitched 111/3 scoreless innings, allowing only 3 hits, 4 walks, and striking out 14 batters.
-On June 3, Díaz was named the National League Reliever of the Month for May for his performance.
+On June 3, Díaz was named the NL Reliever of the Month for May for his performance.
 However, one day prior, he blew his first save of the season against the Los Angeles Dodgers, although he still earned the win as the Mets defeated the Dodgers 4–3 in extra innings.

-On July 6, Díaz was named to the 2025 All-Star Game for the third selection of his career after posting a 1.80 ERA with 4 wins, 18 saves, and 53 strikeouts across 35 games.
-In the All-Star Game, Díaz pitched in the 9th inning where he allowed one hit and struck out one batter, Randy Arozarena.
+On July 6, Díaz was named to the All-Star Game, the third selection of his career, after posting a 1.80 ERA with 4 wins, 18 saves, and 53 strikeouts across 35 games.
+In the All-Star Game, Díaz pitched in the 9th inning where he allowed one hit and struck out Randy Arozarena.
 He was named the NL Reliever of the Month for July as he recorded 7 saves and pitched 11 innings, allowing only 4 hits, 4 walks, and striking out 18 batters.
-This marked the 10th time Díaz was awarded Reliever of the Month in his career, 5 times as a member of the American League and 5 times as a member of the National League, more than any other pitcher in the award's history.
+This marked the 10th time Díaz was awarded Reliever of the Month in his career, five times in the AL and five times in the NL, more than any other pitcher in the award's history.

-On September 1, Díaz recorded his 250th save as the Mets defeated the Detroit Tigers in a 10-8 victory.
+On September 1, Díaz recorded his 250th save as the Mets defeated the Detroit Tigers in a 10–8 victory.

-Diaz finished the 2025 season with a 1.63 ERA, 0.87 WHIP and 98 strikeouts in 62 appearances, along with 28 saves.
-On November 13, Díaz was named the 2025 National League Reliever of the Year.
-He also made the All-MLB Second Team for the first time.
+Díaz finished the season with a 1.63 ERA, 0.87 WHIP, and 98 strikeouts in 62 appearances, along with 28 saves.
+On November 13, Díaz was named the NL Reliever of the Year.
+He was also named to the All-MLB Second Team.
 After the season, he opted out of his contract with the Mets and became a free agent.

+Los Angeles Dodgers (2026–present)

+On December 12, 2025, Díaz signed a three-year, $69 million contract with the Los Angeles Dodgers.
+On March 27, 2026, Díaz earned his first save with the Dodgers against the Arizona Diamondbacks.
+After going 4-for-4 in save opportunities, Díaz began to struggle, posting a 10.50 ERA over his first seven appearances and was placed on the injured list on April 20 due to loose bodies in his right elbow.
+He was activated on July 29, but was hit even harder, continuing his Dodgers tenure with a 13.50 ERA and was again placed the 15-day injured list due to neck inflammation.